department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/multiple-responses.md

 ---
 layout: pattern
+title: Multiple responses
 permalink: /patterns/ask-users-for/multiple-responses
+redirect_from:
+  - /patterns/forms/list-and-loop
+aka: List & Loop
 sub-section: ask-users-for
-aka: List & Loop
-title: Multiple responses
 intro-text: "Follow this pattern in forms when we need to collect more than one response from a user."
 status: use-deployed
 anchors: